judeonuh/KMS-Inventory-Analysis/README.md

 ---

 ## 🛠️ Methodology
-- Data was queried using **Microsoft SQL Server-compliant SQL queries**.
+- Data imported into and queried in SQL Server Management Studio (SSMS) using **SSMS-compliant SQL queries**.
+> [!WARNING]
+> When importing the dataset into your created SSMS database:
+> *  Change the datatypes of Row_ID and Order_ID column to Integer.
+> *  Allow nulls for columns: Unit_Price, Profit, and Product_Base_Margin.
 - Aggregations performed for sales, profits, shipping costs, and order counts.
 - Customer segmentation based on sales performance and return behavior.
 - Shipping method analysis performed in relation to order priority levels.
-> [!CAUTION]
-> When importing dataset into an SSMS database, allow nulls for columns: Unit_Price, Profit, and Product_Base_Margin.

 ---